2012 Favourite Drama? Could it be any other than Ishq-e-Mamnoon?!

 The music of Aşk-ı Memnu runs chills down my spine!
 You can listen to it on Aşk-ı Memnu’s Official Website.

-With this, we come to an end of my 2012 Favourites series that I posted all week.
+With this, we come to the end of my 2012 Favourites series that I posted all week.
 Hope you all enjoyed reading! 🙂 x

 Once again, a very Happy New Year to all of you! x